 5. Sony A6000

 Many people often believe that newer camera models are easier to use but Sony A6000 proves it wrong.
-It won’t offer you the Nikon D3500’s beautiful Guide Mode.
-No. Instead, it compensates when it comes to a great sensor and efficient autofocusing system.
+It does it by using a great sensor and an efficient autofocusing system.

 “The thing you’ll love about Sony A6000 is that it comes with a 24.3 MP APS-C sensor that can work up to 11 FPS and an AF with 179-points.
 Mix these things and you’ll get an easier and smoother experience capturing photos with the right crisp and details,” Summers said.